Palestinians flee northern Gaza after Israel orders 1 million to evacuate as ground attack looms

 ISRAEL URGES MASS EVACUATION OF GAZA CIVILIANS

-The military urged civilians in Gaza’s north to move south — an order that the U.N. said affects 1.1 million people.
+The U.N. said the Israeli military's call for civilians in Gaza’s north to move south affects 1.1 million people.
 If carried out, that would mean the territory’s entire population cramming into roughly the southern half of the 40 kilometer (25 mile) long strip.

-Hamas militants operate in civilian areas, where Israel has long accused them of using Palestinians as human shields.
+Israel has long accused Hamas of using Palestinians as human shields.
 Israeli Defense Minister Yoav Gallant said Israel wanted to separate Hamas militants from the civilian population.

-But U.N. spokesperson Stephane Dujarric said it would be impossible to stage such an evacuation without “devastating humanitarian consequences.”
-He called on Israel to rescind any such orders, saying they could “transform what is already a tragedy into a calamitous situation.”
+U.N. spokesperson Stephane Dujarric said it would be impossible to stage such an evacuation without “devastating humanitarian consequences.”
+He called on Israel to rescind any such orders.

 PALESTINIANS IN GAZA GRAPPLE WITH WHERE TO GO

-Hamas’ media office said airstrikes struck cars in three places as they headed south from Gaza City.
-It was not immediately clear who the target of the airstrikes was, or whether militants were among the passengers.
+Hamas’ media office said airstrikes hit cars in three locations as they headed south from Gaza City, killing 70 people.
+There was no immediate comment from the Israeli military on the strike.

 “Why should we trust that they’re trying to keep us safe?”
 Hamoudi said, her voice choking.
 “They are sick.”